rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 print(not "")
 ```

-From the code above, try to find out which values are values Python considers true and which it considers false.
+From the code above, try to find out which values Python considers true and which it considers false.
+Can you come up with a rule?

 #### Exercise {#sec:and_rules}
 The logical operator `and` takes two values (the one to the left of the operator and the one to the right) and figures out whether *both* the left and the right expression is true.
 It actually boils down to this: